 growth) and maintaining

 a stable application binary interface (ABI) between partitions.
 Before

 unique AOSP implementation and possible mitigation tactics (such as

-(OTA) update, which is not done by Google but is done by some OEMs).
+(OTA) update, which isn't done by Google but is done by some OEMs).

 Legacy /oem vs /product

 We have two kinds of attributes of the

 on the product

 than the legacy

 product partition while